 It can be hard to pay off all your bills on a monthly basis, never mind putting aside money to invest.
 However, more and more people have started supplementing their salary with passive income.

-But taking on an extra job might not be an option either.
-There are only 24-hours in the day after all, and most people have a life beyond the nine-to-five.
+Taking on an extra job might not be an option though.
+There are only 24-hours in the day and most people have a life beyond the nine-to-five.

-There are other ways to earn a bit of extra money without doing the graveyard shift though.
+But there are other ways to earn a bit of extra money without doing the graveyard shift.
 In recent years, setting up a source of passive income has become increasingly popular as a way of giving your finances a much-needed boost.

 What Is Passive Income?